nclevine/everything_conf/README.md

-Video Games and Media Specificity in Computing
+Video Games and Medium Specificity in Computing

 Learning Objectives:
-What is media specificity?
+What is medium specificity?
-What makes computer generated art specific from other media?
+What makes computer generated art distinct from other media?
+What can it uniquely accomplish?
 What are some examples of works that embody this specificity?